Eclipse – Meaning, Mythology, and Symbolism

 Brief Explanation

 The term eclipse describes astronomical events such as solar or lunar eclipses, where light sources are temporarily blocked.
-At the same time, the keyword has strong symbolic significance in mythology, esotericism, and dark aesthetics.
+At the same time, the keyword carries strong symbolic significance in mythology, esotericism, and dark aesthetics.

 What is an Eclipse?